zslucky/my-progressive-ai/README.md

 // 1 1 0 1 0
 // Accuracy: 60%

-// Use vote as assemble we got:
+// Use vote as assemble (random froest) we got:
 // 1 1 0 1 1
 // Accuracy: 80%
 ```